Mt. Gox: 2012-2013: Growth

-Withdrawals halted; trading suspended; bitcoin missing (2014)
+February 2014: Trading suspended

 Customer complaints about long delays were mounting as of February 2014, with more than 3,300 posts in a thread about the topic on the Bitcoin Talk online forum.

 On 7 February 2014, Mt.
 Gox halted all bitcoin withdrawals.
 The company said it was pausing withdrawal requests "to obtain a clear technical view of the currency processes".
 The company issued a press release on 10 February 2014, stating that the issue was due to transaction malleability: "A bug in the bitcoin software makes it possible for someone to use the bitcoin network to alter transaction details to make it seem like a sending of bitcoins to a bitcoin wallet did not occur when in fact it did occur.
 Since the transaction appears as if it has not proceeded correctly, the bitcoins may be resent.
 Mt Gox is working with the bitcoin core development team and others to mitigate this issue."

 On 17 February 2014, with all Mt.
 Gox withdrawals still halted and competing exchanges back in full operation, the company published another press release indicating the steps it claimed it was taking to address security issues.
 In an email interview with the Wall Street Journal, CEO Mark Karpelès refused to comment on increasing concerns among customers about the financial status of the exchange, did not give a definite date on which withdrawals would be resumed, and wrote that the exchange would impose "new daily and monthly limits" on withdrawals if and when they were resumed.